Detroit City FC: Early years

+Move to Keyworth

 The 2016 pre-season began with the Keyworth investment drive, which raised $741,250 for restorations and renovations on Keyworth Stadium.
 On March 10, Detroit City began roster announcements confirming the return of the 2015 Black Arrow MVP Dave Edwardson.
 Detroit City played its first home game in Keyworth on May 20, 2016, drawing 1–1 against AFC Ann Arbor in front of a then-record 7,410 supporters.
-Detroit City also saw success in the US Open Cup beating the Michigan Bucks on penalties before falling to Louisville City FC, a professional USL side, also on penalties.
-The 2016 NPSL season proved less successful, failing to make it to the play-offs and finishing with a 4–4–4 record.
+Detroit City saw success in the US Open Cup beating the Michigan Bucks on penalties before falling to Louisville City FC, a professional team and part of the then third division USL, also on penalties.
+The 2016 NPSL regular season proved less successful, with the team failing to make it to the play-offs and finishing with a 4–4–4 record.
 In August 2016, Detroit City confirmed Ben Pirmann would return for a fifth season with the club.

-After the launch of the 2017 season tickets, the club announced from Belfast that the club would face off against Glentoran F.C. in May to celebrate the fiftieth anniversary of the Detroit Cougars.
+After the launch of the 2017 season tickets, the club announced from Belfast that they would face off against Glentoran F.C. in May to celebrate the fiftieth anniversary of the Detroit Cougars.
 Glentoran FC played in the United Soccer Association as the Detroit Cougars in the 1967 season when they went 3–6–3.
 Detroit City also had an international friendly against Venezia FC that they won 2–0.
 Despite starting the 2017 NPSL campaign with two points from three games, Detroit City went on a nine-game winning streak to finish second over-all in the Great Lakes Conference.
 The post-season included three wins, including a 3–2 win over first place Ann Arbor to win the Midwest Championship.
 Detroit ended its season in the NPSL national semi-finals with a loss on penalties against Midland-Odessa FC, from Texas, in front of a record crowd of 7,533.

-Early in 2018, original founder Ben Steffans left the ownership group and was replaced by Mike Lasinski and Joe Richert, who was not outwardly announced or involved with running the club.
+Early in 2018, original founder Ben Steffans left the ownership group and was replaced by Mike Lasinski as a full partner, and Joe Richert, a minor partner who was not outwardly announced or involved with running the club.
 Following the conclusion of the 2018 season, the club opened the Detroit City Fieldhouse in Detroit, Michigan.
-The Fieldhouse included a "clubhouse" bar as well as two indoor soccer fields for fans and the local residents of Detroit.
-It also houses the club's front office and training facilities.
-It was also announced that head coach, Ben Pirmann, was stepping down to join Memphis 901 FC as an assistant coach.
-His successor, Trevor James, was announced January 4, 2019.
+The Fieldhouse includes a "clubhouse" bar, two indoor soccer fields, and the club's front office and training facilities.
+It was also announced that head coach Ben Pirmann was stepping down to join Memphis 901 FC as an assistant coach.
+His successor, Trevor James, a former Ipswich Town F.C. player who later was an assistant coach and scout under Bobby Robson, was announced January 4, 2019.

+Detroit City finished first in the Midwest-Great Lakes conference for the 2019 season, but was knocked out in the region finals by Cleveland SC on penalties.
+In the NPSL Members Cup, Detroit City came in first with an overall record of 8–1–1.